adaltas/node-krb5/README.md

 ### `spnego(options, callback)` : retrieve a SPNEGO token.

-In order to retrieve a SPNEGO token to access a service, you first need an initial ticket (TGT).
-You can get with `kinit`.
+In order to retrieve a SPNEGO token to access a service, you first need an initial ticket (TGT) which you can get with `kinit`.

-Options :
+Options:
 * `service_fqdn`
 Fully qualified domain name of the service.

 * `ccname` (optionnal)
 Location of the credential cache storing the initial ticket.
 If not specified, default path is taken.

-Callback parameters :
+Callback parameters:
 * `err`
 Should be `undefined`.
 Otherwise contains GSS API major error code.